 Walter is a veteran compliance and regulatory expert with more than 30 years of capital markets experience in the broker/dealer and exchange side of the business.
 Prior to joining BXS, Walter was a Compliance officer at both Redkite Financial Markets and NICE Actimize.
 He has also held senior-level Compliance positions at Man Financial and Instinet, and served in market operations management capacities during a 10-year tenure with NASDAQ.
 Walter specializes in cross-asset electronic and DMA trading requirements, including REG NMS 611, 605 and 606, OATS, TRACE, TRF, and MSRB Compliance Reporting.
 He also has extensive knowledge of the development, forensic testing and risk assessment of compliance programs in accordance with SEC, FINRA, and CFTC rules and regulations, including new and proposed rules.
 Walter works closely with BXS clients and prospects to evaluate, educate and advise on compliance requirements, ensuring each firm has the proper solutions to meet their specific business needs.
 Walter is a great asset to BXS clients in helping them develop and author policies and audit procedures.

-Michael is the Vice President of business development and strategy at BXS.
+Michael is the Vice President at BXS.
 Michael currently oversees the sales team as well as business development and strategic initiatives.
 As a fast-growing financial technology firm, Michael plays an innovative role in upgrading and tailoring BXS products and systems to better serve and advance the capital markets community.
 Prior to BXS, Michael managed the operations and project management division of 'Aggressive Energy', an energy and mechanical firm based out of Brooklyn, NY.
 Michael currently holds a Bachelors’ Degree from St. John’s University and an associates degree from Sacred Heart University.

 Frank is a veteran of the financial services industry with 30 years of experience specifically in trading, business development, client services, and regulatory compliance.
 Previously, Frank was a Managing Director at Knight Capital Group where he oversaw US Operations, managing Client Services and Broker Dealer Sales-Trading.
 He also spearheaded the Best Execution Committee while coordinating all efforts for Rule 605 and Rule 606 regulatory reporting.
 After Knight, Frank was an Executive Director at UBS Investment Bank where he managed Client Services and Operations for its Broker-Dealer Wholesale Market-Making unit.
 He also monitored and analyzed execution performance statistics, oversaw market structure initiatives, and supported Sales and Business Development.
 Frank is also a successful small business owner having launched, marketed, and operated a chain of environmentally friendly dry cleaners in New Jersey.
 As Executive Vice President of BXS, Frank focuses on business development, strategic initiatives, and tailoring products and systems to better serve its clients and the capital markets community.